Language-Research-Technology/ya-ldaca-website/content/resources/user-guides/rems/handler-guide/index.md

 Resource Owners assign users (including themselves) as Handlers during [Workflow creation](../owner-guide/#51-create-a-workflow).

-> For each role you have in LDaCA REMS, log in with a consistent identity provider as all your actions are connected to your login identity.
+> For each role you have in LDaCA {{< glossary_link display="REMS" id="rems" >}}, log in with a consistent identity provider as all your actions are connected to your login identity.

 <br>